Back to School

 And … waste reduction!

 Back-to-school time is here.
-This year, consider these suggestions for reducing waste as you launch into the school year, courtesy of Wisconsin Department of Natural Resources.
+This year, consider these suggestions for reducing waste as you launch into the school year, courtesy of Waste Reduction Week in Canada.

 Lunches and snacks